Leeruska/task-manager/readme.md

 ## Acknowledgements

-Thanks to Frontend Mentor for this good ReadMe template.
+Thanks to Frontend Mentor for the helpful ReadMe template.
 Thanks to Github Copilot for good ideas and help with the project.